2018 Fantasy Football Draft Prep: Who should I draft at No. 7 overall in non-PPR?

 Jamey Eisenberg shows you how to build your team if you pick No. 7 overall in a non-PPR league.

 Need Fantasy Football draft advice?
-Talk to CBS Sports on your Google Assistantto get insights on the best sleepers and to help decide between players.
+Talk to CBS Sports on your Google Assistant to get insights on the best sleepers and to help decide between players.
 Just start with, "Hey Google, talk to CBS Sports."

 When picking at No. 7 overall — or anywhere after the first five picks — you will have a plethora of choices, assuming Todd Gurley, Le'Veon Bell, David Johnson, Ezekiel Elliott and Antonio Brown are off the board as expected.
 Just know you're still getting a great player.